gpleiss/ai-final-project/README.md

 Given a movie review, finds the sentence which best summmarizes the review.
 Based on research by Zhuang et al., available [here](http://research.microsoft.com/en-us/um/people/leizhang/Paper/cikm06_movie.pdf).

 Requires Stanford Parser, written in Java.
-We've got the python wrapper included, but you need
+We've got the python wrapper included, but you need to download the Java package separately, as described below.

 Setup
 -----